broadinstitute/datarepo-helm/charts/oidc-proxy/README.md

 # oidc-proxy

 ## Chart Details
-This chart deploys a datarepo ui into a Kubernetes namespace
+This chart deploys a datarepo oidc server into a Kubernetes namespace

 ## Installing the Chart